thecartercenter/nemo-docs/content/ui/ui.rst

 1. A listing of the latest responses to arrive.
 2. A map of response locations.
 3. Overview statistics on response activity.
-4. A custom report created with ELMO's :doc:`Report <../reports/reports>` system.
+4. A custom report created with NEMO/ELMO's :doc:`Report <../reports/reports>` system.

 .. note::
   The report with the most views will be initially selected in the dashboard.
 You can change the selected report using the dropdown menu.